gonmf/dakilang/README.md

 The commands -h and -v are also available to show the help and version information.
 All commands have their long form counterparts: --consult, --interactive, --help and --version.

-## TODO
+## FIXME - Known Bugs

 - Issue with query clause without variables, only constants

+## TODO - Core features missing implementation

 - Rule retraction
+- Allow just telling if any solution exists like in prolog, instead of always finding every solution like in datalog
+- Add floating point type
+- Do not coerce numeric types in string
-- Built-in rules/operators for known types
+- Built-in operators for string and numeric types
 - Test suite
 - Help built-in
+- List data type, operators and unification of list elements (head|tail)